rodrigocfd/svelte-mini-router/README.md

         {path: '/foo/bar/stuff', render: () => import('./pages/page1/Page1.svelte')},
     ],

-    // if you use a base URL, set it here
+    // if you use a base URL, set it here; optional
     baseUrl: '/my-web-application',

     // error 404 route; optional